 When a student’s requested class schedule has been confirmed the registration process is complete and a valid accounts receivable may be accrued by this institution.
 Western requires all students to complete a Revolving Charge Account Plan Contract to be kept on file in the Business Office.
 For any term that you do not pay in full on the first designated due date in the Class Schedule on the Academic Calendar, you will be assessed a $12.00 service charge.
-The option to pay in full at the beginning of the term always exists.
+The option to pay in full by the tuition deadline always exists.
 Subsequent payments are always due on the first of the following month.
 Interest is charged on any unpaid balance at the rate of one percent per month, or fraction thereof (12% APR).
-To be considered a fully enrolled student at least one-third of all the current term charges plus any past due balance must be paid at the beginning of the term.
-Also two-thirds of your current term charges will have to be paid before a student will be able to register for subsequent terms.
+To be considered a fully enrolled student at least one-third of all the current term charges plus any past due balance must be paid by the tuition deadline.
+Any charges owing from a prior term will have to be paid before a student will be able to register for subsequent terms.
 A more detailed statement of policy is available at the Business Office.

 Short term deferment:

 Western students may be eligible for a short term institutional deferment.
-This plan may be used when a student is unable to come up with the first third of the current term charges that are due at the beginning of the current term.
+This plan may be used when a student is unable to come up with the first third of the current term charges that are due at the tuition deadline.
 A service charge of $12.00 per term is charged if the student is in need of this service.
 Deferments not repaid when due will be assessed interest of one percent per month, or fraction thereof (12% APR).
 Short term deferments may be used in conjunction with the revolving charge plan.
 A more detailed statement of policy is available at the Business Office.

 Western students may be eligible for an Emergency institutional loan.
 These loans are for emergencies that a student may have other than institutional charges.
 A separate promissory note is required for these loans.
 Depending on the amount of the loan that is needed the service charge is $5.00 per hundred (or fraction thereof) borrowed.
 Loans not repaid when due will be assessed a $5.00 late fee plus interest at one percent per month, or fraction thereof (12% APR).
 A more detailed statement of policy is available at the Business Office.